discordjs/guide/guide/creating-your-bot/creating-commands.md

 Refer to the <DocsLink path="class/User" /> documentation for a list of all the available properties and methods!
 :::

 And there you have it!
+For more information on what yoiu can do with the full suite of slash command features, check out the dedicated [Slash Commands](/slash-commands/advanced-creation) section of this guide.

 ## The problem with `if`/`else if`